Eric-Douglas-Johnson/ArtStudioManager/README.md

 * Data persistence is decoupled from concrete storage medium--realized through interfaces for loading and saving.
 * Model instantiation must be done through a factory.
 * A data loader type must be injected into factory methods that instantiate models from stored data.
+* All model instances will be identified uniquely by a Guid.
+* Any models saved as files will require the file name to be the respective model's identifier value (Guid string).

 ## Features